Redocly/redocly-cli/docs/quickstart.md

 The warning is a consequence of the error - when you changed the `operationId`, you also changed the object that this property is a part of - the [Operation object](https://spec.openapis.org/oas/latest.html#operation-object).
 Since the `operationId` is no longer there, you get a warning triggered by the corresponding built-in rule - [operation-operationId](./built-in-rules.md#operation-operationid).

-Let's make you definition valid again.
-If you look at the defined Field Names of the [Operation object](https://spec.openapis.org/oas/latest.html#operation-object) (after the warning description), you can quickly detect what's wrong with your definition file - there cannot be a Field Name with the `operationIdentifier` name, it is invalid.
-So, change it back to the `operationId` and you're done.
-In this way, you will fix both the warning and the error because the unexpected property `operationIdentifier` is gone.
+Let's make your definition valid again.
+Look at the defined Field Names of the [Operation object](https://spec.openapis.org/oas/latest.html#operation-object) (after the warning description).
+Detect what's wrong with your definition file - there cannot be a Field Name with the `operationIdentifier` name (it is invalid).
+Change it back to the `operationId` and you're done.
+You will fix both the warning and the error because the unexpected property `operationIdentifier` is gone.

 To check that everything is correct, run the `lint` command again: